Prenatal nutrition: Practical Advice for Mothers

 Maintaining a healthy and steady weight gain during pregnancy promotes the overall health of both the mother and child, and reduces the incidence of prenatal morbidity and mortality.
 The total recommended pregnancy weight gain depends on pre-pregnant body weight, and weight issues should be addressed before pregnancy.

 Since conditions during pregnancy will have long-term effects on adult health, "moderation" should be considered for both dietary and physical activity recommendations.
 Eating a balanced diet and maintaining physical activity that matches the energy needs from food consumed is optimal for health pregnancy results.
 Drinking enough fluids, especially water, supports increases in blood volume during pregnancy and prevents dehydration and constipation.
-Limiting the consumption of food and beverages high in sugar, sodium, and calories can help pregnant people maintain a healthy weight.
+Limiting the consumption of food and beverages high in sugar, sodium, and calories can help pregnant women maintain a healthy weight.
 It is also recommended to accompany regular meals with a daily prenatal vitamin supplement that has sufficient folic acid and iron content.

 If the fetus is predicted to have a low birth weight, it may be beneficial to increase caloric intake, which can be done by implementing extra Food Guide Servings daily.
 If the fetus is predicted to have high birth weight, smaller and more frequent meals should be consumed as a means of weight management.